 A basic pre-empt signal has two aspects on it – a yellow horizontal on the top and a white vertical underneath (there is an exception to this rule at Kenton/Denver where the white vertical and yellow horizontal share the same top aspect, and I don’t know why that one is set up that way.
 I know that that pre-empt is tied into the ABS circuit of the Vanport Bridge so that might be related, but I’m not positive.
-If I’m ever out that way and thinking about it, I’ll amend this post with a picture but I’ve never gotten off the Yellow Line at that stop – the Dancin’ Bare just isn’t my thing.
-Edit 05-24-10 - still haven’t gotten off at that stop, but I got a picture of the northbound pre-empt at Kenton/Denver from the passenger area as we were going by.
-The quality isn’t great, but it shows the white vertical on the top part of the signal instead of the bottom ) There are some pre-empt signals that are slightly more complicated and I’ll get to that the last entry of the signal series, but here are the basics first.
+I’ve never gone over there as a destination (the Dancin’ Bare just isn’t my thing) so I don’t have any very good pictures of the signal, but you can sort of see it in this photo taken from the passenger area.
+The quality isn’t great, but it shows the white vertical on the top part of the signal instead of the bottom.
+There are some pre-empt signals that are slightly more complicated and I’ll get to that the last entry of the signal series, but here are the basics first.

 To a train at an intersection, this is the equivalent of a red traffic light.
 To put it in rail terminology, the aspect (what the signal is displaying) is a yellow horizontal, and the indication (what that means) is STOP.
 A train cannot enter an intersection on a yellow horizontal without first getting permission from Rail Control and following Standard Operating Procedures to move through the intersection on a yellow horizontal (if you ever are scanning the radio and hear an operator ask to “SOP an intersection“, it means their signal is a solid yellow horizontal and they don’t have the ability to change it to a white vertical on their own to keep going)